 Whether budgeting for the upcoming year or preparing information for tax season, you know there are certain small business expenses that remain relatively consistent: monthly electric bills, an annual software subscription, tools and supplies you need to operate, and so on.
-But when it comes to things like workers’ compensation insurance and small business policies, estimating costs gets somewhat tricky.
+But when it comes to things like workers’ compensation insurance and small business policies, estimating expenses can be tricky.

-To estimate your workers’ compensation cost, divide total payroll by 100, then multiply that number by your workers’ compensation insurance rate:
+To estimate your workers’ compensation premium, divide total payroll by 100, then multiply that number by your workers’ compensation insurance rate:

 First and foremost, you must comply with the laws of the state(s) in which your employees are performing work.
 Each state has its own laws surrounding workers’ comp, including who needs coverage and how it can be obtained.